pereiraleo447/worldbuilding-obsidian/Lands of the East/7. Session Prep/Campaign Outline.md

 ## Point of No Return

 - Izanmaru makes an attempt on the Phoenix’s life.
 If successful, he retreats with the kaiju’s corpse and resurrects it under his thrall
+- The party will fight off two or three of his generals— likely Rin’s parents + 1

 # Act II (Lvl 5-8)